rphukan/msr-documentation/profile/README.md

 We are using the open source [Keycloak](https://www.keycloak.org) for Identity and Access Management.
 More details about it is on [this link](identityprovider.md)

 # MongoDB
-Some of the applications within the org uses the MongoDB document database.
+Some of the applications within the org use the MongoDB document database.
 More details about it is on [this link](mongodb.md)